Policy Architects

 In my opinion, guaranteeing future insurability is one of the most important reasons to consider insurance for your child.

-Purchasing a stand-alone term policy on your child’s life is a viable option but you may end up paying premiums for 30 years with nothing to show for it.
+Purchasing a stand-alone term policy for your child’s life is a viable option, but you may pay premiums for 30 years with nothing to show for it.
 Of course, your child is protected over the 30-year term!
-Not to mention the fact you have the option to convert the coverage to a permanent plan.
+Not to mention, you can convert the coverage to a permanent plan.

 Bottom Line: Life Insurance for Kids